Canada national rugby union team: 2015 World Cup cycle

-Canada secured a spot in the 2015 Rugby World Cup on 23 August 2013, with a 13–11 win over the US, 40–20 on aggregate.
+Canada secured a spot in the 2015 Rugby World Cup on 23 August 2013, with a 13–11 win over the USA, 40–20 on aggregate.
 Canada joined Pool D with France, Ireland, Italy and Romania.
-Canada finished the tournament with zero wins, last in Pool D.
+Canada finished the tournament with zero wins and in last place in Pool D.

 2019 World Cup cycle

 At the 2016 Americas Rugby Championship, Canada claimed three wins over Uruguay, Chile and Brazil, and two losses versus Argentina XV and United States.
 In June 2016, the team defeated Russia and lost to Japan and Italy.
 In November 2016, Canada was defeated by Ireland, Romania and Samoa.

 At the 2017 Americas Rugby Championship, Canada scored a single win versus Chile, and lost the other four matches.
 In June 2017, the team lost to Georgia and Romania.
 Later they faced United States for the 2019 World Cup North America play-off, being beaten on aggregate for the first time.
 In November 2017, Canada lost to the Māori All Blacks, Georgia and Fiji, while defeating Spain.

 In 2018, Canada lost both matches versus Uruguay for the 2019 World Cup Americas play-off, therefore the team advanced to the intercontinental repechage which it won, securing the very last spot in the final tournament.
 The team also lost to United States in the 2018 Americas Rugby Championship.

 Canada secured the last spot in the 2019 Rugby World Cup on 23 November 2018, winning all of its three matches of the intercontinental repechage in Marseille, France.

-They join 2019 Rugby World Cup Pool B with title holders New Zealand and third-placed team from 2015 South Africa, Italy and the African qualifier, Namibia.
-They lost their first 3 fixtures by scores of 48–7 to Italy, 63–0 to New Zealand, and 66–7 to South Africa; their last fixture against Namibia was cancelled due to Typhoon Hagibis.
+They joined 2019 Rugby World Cup Pool B with title holders New Zealand and third-placed team from 2015 South Africa, Italy and the African qualifier, Namibia.
+They lost their first 3 fixtures by scores of 48–7 to Italy, 63–0 to New Zealand, and 66–7 to South Africa.
+Their last fixture against Namibia was cancelled due to Typhoon Hagibis.

 2023 World Cup Cycle and failure to qualify

-Due to the COVID–19 pandemic, the Americas qualifying round was delayed indefinitely before it was abridged and the first fixtures were confirmed for July 2021.

-Canada played the United States in a two-game series; Canada won in thumping fashion in St. John's, winning by a score of 34–21; however, they scuttled in the return leg in Glendale, Colorado, losing by a score of 38–16, with the Americans dominating the game from start to finish.
+Due to the COVID-19 pandemic, the Americas qualifying round was delayed indefinitely before it was abridged and the first fixtures were confirmed for July 2021.
+Canada played the United States in a two-game series; Canada won in thumping fashion in St. John's, winning by a score of 34–21.
+However, they scuttled in the return leg in Glendale, Colorado, losing by a score of 38–16, with the Americans dominating the game from start to finish.
 Canada lost the aggregate 50–59 and were drawn to play Chile in a two-game series for the second Americas spot.
 While Canada once again won the first leg, they only did so by a score of 22–21.
 Canada would lose the second leg in Santiago by a score of 33–24 (their first ever loss to Chile), which eliminated Canada from qualifying, marking the first time ever that Canada failed to qualify for the Rugby World Cup.

+Kits

+Kit suppliers

+Since 2021, their current kit provider is Macron.